percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    If ``LOCK TABLES FOR BACKUP`` or ``LOCK INSTANCE FOR BACKUP`` does not return within given timeout, abort the backup.

+.. option:: --log

+   This option is ignored for |mysql|

+.. option:: --log-bin

+   The base name for the log sequence.

+.. option:: --log-bin-index=name

+   File that holds the names for binary log files.

 .. option:: --log-copy-interval=#

-   This option specifies time interval between checks done by log copying thread in milliseconds (default is 1 second).
+   This option specifies the time interval between checks done by the log copying thread in milliseconds (default is 1 second).

 .. option:: --move-back